Washington State Route 902: Route description

 SR 902 forms a 12 mi loop between two interchanges on I-90, a major freeway between Seattle and Spokane that is concurrent with U.S. Route 395 (US 395) through part of Eastern Washington.
 Its western terminus is at I-90 exit 264, an interchange south of Clear Lake; the roadway continues east beyond the freeway to Cheney as Salnave Road.
 The highway travels around wetlands at the end of the lake and turns north to traverse part of a prairie.
 SR 902 passes Lakeland Village, an educational facility for developmentally disabled people, and enters the city of Medical Lake.

 The highway passes Eastern State Hospital, a state psychiatric facility, and continues northeast to follow the shore of Medical Lake.
 SR 902 turns north onto Lefevre Street, which travels through the city to a junction with Brooks Road near Medical Lake High School.
 The highway turns east onto Brooks Road, which continues west to the Washington State Veterans Cemetery, and follows a section of the Washington Eastern Railroad out of the city.
 SR 902 passes the north end of Silver Lake and traverses a prairie on the south side of Fairchild Air Force Base.
 The highway turns due east near a roundabout with Craig Road and approaches Spokane International Airport.
 At a roundabout with Geiger Boulevard, SR 902 turns southeast and terminates at an interchange with I-90 and US 395 near several truck stops and distribution centers.
 The dogbone interchange comprises two roundabouts and a four-lane overpass split between two structures.

-SR 902 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 902 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 1,500 vehicles at its western terminus near Clear Lake to a maximum of 11,000 at its eastern terminus.
 It is officially designated as the Gold Star Memorial Highway, named for the gold star service banner displayed by families of deceased soldiers.